ACTNow

 Good2Go logo

-Good2Go – Boston based EV carsharing company Awarded $200,000 to pilot an EV carshare in an Environmental Justice Communities Good2Go piloted an income-tiered and equity-focused carshare program in the Metro Boston area.
-Funding allowed the project team to procure four light-duty EVs in the first year of operation.
-The program improved clean transportation access, reduced the need for car ownership, and reduced GHGs in Roxbury.
-Read the Final Report to learn more about the pilot’s successes and challenges, including vehicle cost and revenue, team structure, and carshare insurance.
+Good2Go – Boston based EV carsharing company launched an income-tiered electric vehicle (EV) carsharing pilot in Roxbury, an Environmental Justice Community, directly addressing transportation inequities.
+The program purchased four electric cars and successfully delivered crucial local benefits: improving clean transportation access, reducing the burden of private car ownership, and lowering greenhouse gas emissions in the neighborhood.
+Read the final report to learn more about the pilot’s successes and challenges, including vehicle cost and revenue, team structure, and carshare insurance.

 Zoo New England logo